decent-bet/platform-frontend/README.md

     truffle migrate
     ```

+4. Run [the platform init scripts](https://github.com/decent-bet/platform-contracts-init) to get the platform contracts initialized to a state with session one started with a functional Sportsbook and Slots.

-4. Run the webpack server for front-end hot reloading.
+5. Run the webpack server for front-end hot reloading.
 For now, smart contract changes must be manually recompiled and migrated.

     ```
     npm run start
     ```

-5. To build the application for production, use the build command.
+6. To build the application for production, use the build command.
 A production build will be in the build_webpack folder.

     ```
     npm run build
     ```

-6. Deploy the build files using a simple express server and [pm2](https://github.com/Unitech/pm2) or [serve](https://github.com/zeit/serve)
+7. Deploy the build files using a simple express server and [pm2](https://github.com/Unitech/pm2) or [serve](https://github.com/zeit/serve)